jaredly/j3/Roadmap.md

+# Tests here!

+- (create the database) (load the database) (do things in the editor) (assert:editor state)
+- (create/load db) (editor changes) (persiste) (load) (assert:editor state)

+hrmms. so, we could do a "ws backandforth" dealio.
+Right? we could also, technically, do a "dump the whole DocStage at the end of interaction" thing.

 # [ All of this document / module talk boiled down ]

 - each doc is a module, each module a doc